 If you’re receiving zero or very little hot water, there could possibly be a concern with the pilot light.
 If you’re uncertain how to service the pilot light, contact the professionals at 226-773-3357 in Windsor.
 While some landlords can reignite the pilot light on their own, it can be unsafe if you’re unsure of the steps to take.

 If you detect a rotten egg smell, don’t make an effort to relight the pilot light.
 Contact your local gas company at once.

 - Water Heater Age

 The standard life span of a residential water heater with proper servicing is 10–12 years.
-Even if your long-lasting water heater isn’t having any concerns, it’s a higher concern of a bad leak.
+Even if your water heater isn’t having any concerns, it could be at a higher concern of a bad leak.

 If you’re unclear of your water heater’s age, examine the identification sticker on the hot water heater.
 This indicates the manufacturing date and serial number.

 If your water tastes like metal, your water lines might be oxidized.
 If both hot and cold water is discolored, the corrosion is probably someplace in your both hot and cold water pipes.